 Non-invasive imaging techniques have revolutionised the ability to determine primary causes of cardiac, vascular and metabolic disease as well as the efficacy of potential therapies.
-The Cardio-metabolic Imaging theme is a PI lead group of physicists, engineers, clinicians and biologists who work together, as well as across CVS themes and external collaborations, to generate disease modelling and novel imaging techniques that will ultimately improve diagnosis and future therapies.
+The Cardiometabolic Imaging: New Methods and Applications (CINEMA) theme is a PI lead group of physicists, engineers, clinicians and biologists who work together, as well as across CVS themes and external collaborations, to generate disease modelling and novel imaging techniques that will ultimately improve diagnosis and future therapies.

-The Cardio-metabolic Imaging theme members collaborate across the CVS research themes and beyond to develop and provide state-of-the are in vivo imaging and modelling to our users and collaborators.
+The CINEMA theme members collaborate across the CVS research themes and beyond to develop and provide state-of-the are in vivo imaging and modelling to our users and collaborators.
 Our members are currently pursuing the following research priorities:

 - (Injectable) Biomarker development